-From checking in at your local polling venue on a computer or tablet, to registering to vote by smartphone, or using an electronic voting machine to cast a ballot, computers have become an important part of voting in America.
-As election time nears, however, concern about the security of those computers is high, and everyone from politicians to engineers are addressing ways to keep the process safe from hacking or harm.
+From checking in at your local polling venue on a computer or tablet, to registering to vote by smartphone, or using an electronic voting machine to cast a ballot, computers have become an important part of voting in America, and a contributing factor in the election security concerns for 2020.
+As election time nears, however, concerns about the security of those computers is high, and everyone from politicians to engineers are addressing ways to keep the process safe from hacking or harm.

 Even though touch screen computers have been in use for more than a decade, the last four years have brought so much news of foreign and domestic computer hacking, disruptive social engineering, and potential election rigging that many people are asking to return to systems with paper receipts.

 While American intelligence agencies have warned of the dangers of new influence campaigns penetrating the 2020 elections, retreating to old systems isn’t the answer.
 And the concern is for much more than voting machines.
 Intelligence agencies have also cited their concern for things that could affect elections such as rerouting internet traffic and infiltrating power grids.